dr-david/sample_sorter/README.md

 # sample_sorter

 Program to sort sample names according to an ontology, with regexpes.
-Default usage takes a as inputs: a .tsv list of sample names, a .yaml.
+Default usage takes a as inputs: a .tsv list of sample names, a .yaml describing the ontology and associated regular expressions.

-# Usage
+## Usage

 Use option `-h` / `--help` to see available command-line options: